 Barbara Badolato, CSW

 As a well respected member of the mental health profession, she is active in the training and continuing education of other mediators in the field.
 She has made numerous presentations at programs and conferences sponsored by The New York State Council on Divorce Mediation, the Academy of Family Mediators and the Family and Divorce Mediation Council of Greater New York.
 She has also lectured on the subject of divorce mediation at law schools and universities in the New York area, including St. John’s University School of Law and Adelphi University’s School of Social Work.
-Barbara has been affiliated with Stony Brook University School of Social Work as a field instructor, and is also in private practice working with individuals and doing couple’s therapy.
+Barbara has been affiliated with Stony Brook University School of Social Work as a field instructor.

 Education: Adelphi University, School of Social Work, MSW